dwhiffing/fury/content/aar/nf/nf2_jr/body.md

 message being broadcast continuously from the opposite direction, from the orbiting communication satellite.
 When it arrived...

-“Sir, you need to see this\!”
+“Sir, you need to see this!”

 De Bicardi grabbed the printout, read it, and muttered, “Bloody hell...”